debarron/umkc-thesis-template/README.md

 `make all`

-If there were no errors during the compilation process, you'll get **dissertattion.pdf** document created in the current directory.
+If there were no errors during the compilation process, you'll get **dissertation.pdf** document created in the current directory.

 ## Project structure
 Template is organized in a set of directories and files.
 The idea was to keep it simple and arange files in a clean way (🤞).